 Compared to the ice bath that promotes muscle stiffness, cryotherapy uses liquid nitrogen to submit the body to cold temperatures without stiffening the muscles or damaging the skin.

 The benefits of this post-workout recovery tool are to alleviate inflammation, pain and soreness.
 It aids in discharging toxins from the tissues and directs blood flow to your vital organs, improving circulation.
+This is a big reason why so many pro athletes, like Lebron James, are actually putting cryotherapy tanks in their own homes.

 Eat, Sleep and Hydrate